kwsp/dotfiles/README.md

 - NeoVim theme: [halcyon-neovim](https://github.com/NieTiger/halcyon-neovim)
 - kitty theme: custom halcyon in config
 - Pecan theme: custom halcyon in config

+I basically live inside tmux, NeoVim and friends (ripgrep, fzf, coc.nvim ...) so a lot of the software config is in my Neovim config.

 ## Usage